FAMOUS BLACK PINE ON SALE AT THE BOTANIC GARDEN

 Share this article

 It’s been a long wait.
-The tree, believed to have been planted around 1830, partly fell down in 2014 and had to be removed.
+The original tree, believed to have been planted around 1830, partly fell down in 2014 and had to be removed.
 It was then planked and seasoned in the correct manner, nothing a rush.
-A small sample was used in 2021, but really now is the first time that Tolkien’s mighty pine tree has broken cover in a coordinated fashion.
+A small sample was used in 2021, but really now is the first time that this mighty pine tree, known to J R R Tolkien, has broken cover in a coordinated fashion.

 The replacement black pine tree at Oxford's Botanic Garden, planted in 2021

-The ‘Black Pine Collection’ will be unveiled at the Christmas Fair and is exclusively available on site at the Botanic Garden Boutique.
+The ‘Black Pine Collection’ was unveiled at the Christmas Fair and continues to be exclusively available on site at the Botanic Garden Boutique.

 The full range includes cufflinks, writers’ boxes, paperweights, letter racks, pen pots, pen trays, coasters, bookmarks, and fern and acorn decorations.